radian462/ServiceLogos/docs/README.md

    >   2. If permission is granted by Sawaratsuki
    >      (If you find any violations, please contact [@Sawaratsuki](https://x.com/sawaratsuki1004) immediately!)
 3. It's okay to use stickers, seals, etc., for personal use without permission!
+4. It is prohibited to train AI on these logos and publicly release the data.

 # Want a logo that's not here!